Platte River: Main stem

 Including the North Platte River, the Platte River stretches over 850 mi, with a drainage basin of about 90000 sqmi.
 The mean annual flow is estimated at 3240 cuft/s.
 The Platte drains one of the most arid areas of the Great Plains with a flow that is considerably lower than rivers of comparable length in North America.
 For much of its length, it is a classic wide, muddy and shallow braided stream that, in the lower reaches, flows in a floodplain bordered by bluffs.
 During pioneer days, the common humorous description was that the Platte was "a mile wide at the mouth, but only six inches deep."
 49ers said it was "too thick to drink, too thin to plow".
 In western Nebraska, the banks and riverbed of the Platte provide a green oasis amid an otherwise semi-arid region of North America.
 The central Platte River valley is an important stopover for migratory water birds, such as the whooping crane and sandhill crane, in their yearly traversal of the Central Flyway.
 Fossil evidence in the Platte River valley indicates this crane stopover has been active for over 10 million years.

 Since the mid-20th century, this river has shrunk significantly.
-This reduction in size is attributed in part to its waters being used for irrigation, and to a much greater extent to the waters diverted and used by the growing population of Colorado, which has outstripped the ability of its groundwater to sustain them.
+This size reduction is attributed in part to its waters being used for irrigation, and to a much greater extent to the waters diverted and used by Colorado's growing population, which has outstripped the groundwater's ability to sustain it.